1up-lab/OneupUploaderBundle/Resources/doc/index.md

 After installing and setting up the basic functionality of this bundle you can move on and integrate some more advanced features.

+* Enable chunked uploads
+* Using the Orphanage
+* Use Gaufrette as storage layer
+* Include your own Namer
+* Testing this bundle
 * [Configuration Reference](configuration_reference.md)